vault27/Foundation/dc.md

 Multi tenancy - several customers use one something(Data center, firewall, software) and they are called tenants.
 In DC tenants share Compute, Storage and Network.
 All these are orchestarted by service orchestration.
 Segmentation is done via VRF, VLAN, VNI...
+Microsegmentation: Private VLAN, ACI

 ## Naming devices
 Type(Leaf/Spine) - Number - Rack number - Pod number - DC number